 “Perugia Press has been quietly building an extraordinary list of poets and publishing them in beautiful books.
 The future of American poetry literally depends on this kind of dedication and effort.”Chase Twichell

-Rebecca Olander took the helm at Perugia in 2016, after serving as a longtime volunteer reader, judge, and board member.
-She also teaches writing at Westfield State University.
+Rebecca Olander took the helm at Perugia Press in 2016 after serving as a longtime reader, judge, and board member.
+She also teaches writing at Amherst College and Westfield State University and works with poets in the Maslow Family Graduate Program at Wilkes University.
 She holds an MFA in Poetry from Vermont College of Fine Arts.
-She has published a chapbook, Dressing the Wounds (dgp, 2019), and has a forthcoming collection, Uncertain Acrobats (CKP, 2021).
-Her favorite things include reading, creating collage and collaborative writing, her family and friends, and the ocean.
+She has published a chapbook, Dressing the Wounds (dgp, 2019), and a full-length collection, Uncertain Acrobats (CavanKerry, 2021), a MA Book Award finalist.
+To learn more about her work, visit: rebeccahartolander.com.

 Jean Blakeman is a poet and editor.
 Her poems have appeared in Silkworm, Compass Roads, and 56 Days of August.
 She was a longtime board member of Center for New Americans, an adult education center supporting the immigrant, refugee, and migrant communities in Western MA, where she served in officer roles and on the advisory committee for its annual “30 Poems in November!” literary fundraiser.
 In addition to poetry, her interests include knitting, swimming, and baseball.

 Lynne Thompson’s Beg No Pardon won the Perugia Press Prize in 2007 and the Great Lakes Colleges New Writers Award in 2008.
 She’s also the author of Start With A Small Guitar (2013) and Fretwork (2019), winner of the Marsh Hawk Poetry Prize.
-Among other awards, Thompson received an Individual Artist Fellowship from the City of Los Angeles.
-Thompson serves on the boards of Cave Canem and the Los Angeles Review of Books and is Chair of the Board of Trustees, Scripps College.
+Her next book, Blue on a Blue Palette, will be out with BOA Editions in 2024.
+Among other awards, Thompson received an Individual Artist Fellowship from the City of Los Angeles, the Tucson Literary Festival Poetry Prize, served as the LA Poet Laureate in 2021-2022, and was a Poet Laureate Fellow of the Academy of American Poets.
+Thompson serves on the boards of Cave Canem and the Los Angeles Review of Books.
+To learn more about her work, visit: lynnethompson.us.